Aurionidas/titanic-analysis-python-plotly/README.md

 ## 📈 Main Features
 - Cleaned and transformed real-world Titanic data (`titanic3.xlsx`).
-- Created interactive visualizations with Plotly.
+- Created interactive visualizations using Plotly.
 - Grouped passengers by age, class, and gender to discover survival patterns.
-- Applied data discretization and categorization for better insights.
+- Applied data discretization and categorization for deeper insights.

-## 📁 Files in this Repo
+## 📁 Files in this Repository
-- `TitanicFinalCode.ipynb`: Jupyter Notebook with all code, graphs, and analysis.
+- `TitanicFinalCode.ipynb`: Jupyter Notebook with all code, visualizations, and analysis.
-- `titanic3.xlsx`: Dataset used (from Kaggle).
+- `titanic3.xlsx`: Dataset used (sourced from Kaggle).
-- `Informe_Pfinal.pdf`: Final group report in Spanish (for academic reference).
+- `Informe_Pfinal.pdf`: Original academic report in Spanish.
-- `Informe_Pfinal_English.pdf`: Final group report Translated in English for the purpose of this portfolio.
+- `Informe_Pfinal_English.pdf`: English-translated version of the final report, created for this portfolio.

-## 📌 Author
+## 👤 Author
 **Juan David López**
 Bilingual Data Enthusiast | Python & Analytics
 [LinkedIn](https://www.linkedin.com/in/juan-davd-lopez) • [Email](mailto:jld.stowaway325@passinbox.com)